About this report

 For Excellence, an evaluation of the factors that influence the purpose and location is required.
 Where awarded, the evaluation involved a judgement with analysis or reasons why a specific factor had more influence than others on the purpose and location.
 Talking with a grower or farmer about their situation often gave good insight for the evaluation.

-The most common deficit to reaching this requirement was the lack of features when describing the purpose.
-The description of the purpose requires features of the purpose of the grower/farmer to produce the product.
-For example, to make money, what is the specific use of making profit from the producer’s perspective.
-The description could include the features of making a profit, such as where it is sold, to who, by who.
+- For Achieved, the most common issue in reaching this requirement was the lack of features when describing the purpose.
+The description of the purpose should include the grower’s or farmer’s reason for producing the product.
+For example, to make a profit, and what the specific use is of making profit from the producer’s perspective.
+This description should include the features of income and expenditure when making a profit, such as where the product is sold, to who, by who, and what the profit is used for by the farmer/grower, which would involve business and personal uses.

-When describing the purpose and location, and the influencing factors, a variety of features should be described.
+- When describing the purpose and location and the influencing factors, a variety of features should be described.
 The use of the question starters “what, when, how, who” can be useful to achieve this.
-To give a description that satisfies the standard, a demonstration of understanding of the influence of these factors should be considered, rather than setting a numerical minimum number of factors to cover.
+To give a description that satisfies the standard, the student should demonstrate an understanding of the influence of these factors, rather than meeting a numerical minimum number of factors to cover.

 For Excellence, when evaluating the factors that influence the purpose and location, a judgement with analysis or reasons is required.
 This will involve several factors in the evaluation.